 - 2.1.1.
 Huntingdonshire is a large (900 square kilometres) and predominantly rural area forming the most westerly part of Cambridgeshire.
 Over 40% of the population live in our three largest market towns of St Neots, Huntingdon and St Ives.
 Village settlements provide the main population centres and facilities outside of the market towns.
-With an estimated 180,800 residents and 76,900 households in 2021, the population has grown significantly over recent decades (up by 47% since 1981) and is forecast to grow further. - 2.1.2.
+With an estimated 184,050 residents and 80,800 residential properties in mid-2022, the population has grown significantly over recent decades (up by 47% from 1981 to 2021) and is forecast to grow further. - 2.1.2.
 Economic activity (64% of those aged 16+) and employment rates (61.6% of those aged 16+) are both higher than the national average.
 There are pockets of higher deprivation within the district but most areas have relatively low levels, as measured by the 2019 Indices of Deprivation. (data from the Corporate Plan 2023 2028).
-98% of businesses are classified as small or micro (2022) (Office for National Statistics; nomis UK).